deeleman/cpu-load-monitor/README.md

 ## Building the CPU Monitoring App
 Once all the project dependencies have been successfully installed (see _Installing dependencies_ above) you can build and consume the project simply by running `yarn serve` (or `npm run serve`) in your terminal console.

 This will run the CRA `build` script under the hood to compile the UI layer.
-Moreover, it will spawn a Node.js instance serving as a web server for both the front-end and backend layers.
+Moreover, it will spawn a Node.js instance serving as a forwarding server for both the front-end and backend layers.

 You can then check the application by pointing your browser to [http://localhost:8080](http://localhost:8080).